lars-t-hansen/flatjs/README.md

 # FlatJS

-FlatJS is a simple language that is currently layered on, but can eventually be embedded in, Javascript.

-The purpose of FlatJS is to allow JS programs to use ArrayBuffer and SharedArrayBuffer memory somewhat conveniently and with high performance by layering structured types onto flat memory.
+FlatJS is a "language fragment" layered on JavaScript (and JS dialects) that allows programs to use flat memory (ArrayBuffer and SharedArrayBuffer) conveniently with high performance.

+FlatJS provides structs, classes, and arrays within flat memory, as well as atomic and synchronic fields when using shared memory.
+Objects in flat memory are manually managed and represented in JavaScript as pointers into the shared memory, not as native JavaScript objects.
+Virtual methods are provided for on class instances.

+FlatJS is implemented as a preprocessor that translates JavaScript+FlatJS into plain JavaScript.

-See SPEC.md for more.
+See SPEC.md for more information about the language, and test/ and demo/ for test programs.